cjw531/text-classification/README.md

 <hr>

 ## Future Work
+1. Try data balancing or augmentation since the sample size is skewed especially for the disaster Tweet dataset.
-1. Hyperparameter tuning especially with BYOD (i.e. batch size, epoch, and etc.)
+2. Hyperparameter tuning especially with BYOD (i.e. batch size, epoch, and etc.)
-2. Add/modify layers in CNN and the BERT transformer based model
+3. Add/modify layers in CNN and the BERT transformer based model
-3. Try MLP (Multi-Layer Perceptron) with and without BERT and compare the performance
+4. Try MLP (Multi-Layer Perceptron) with and without BERT and compare the performance